tiagordc/apt-reboot/README.md

 Simple application to reboot an Apple TV Homekit hub connected with a smart plug.

+Will reboot on the defined schedule or when the Apple TV is not responding.

 ## Limitations

 Only works with smart plugs that support the [TP-Link Tapo](https://www.tapo.com/) API.

 ## Environment variables

+ATV_ADDRESS: address of the Apple TV\
 CRON: Cron schedule expression\
 TAPO_IP: IP of your Tapo device\
 TAPO_USERNAME: Your Tapo username\